arnaldpuy/software_quality_analysis/README.md

 [Arnald Puy](https://www.arnaldpuy.com/) et al.

-This study conducts a static analysis of the code of fourteen global hydrological models (five written in Fortran, four in Python and five including both languages) to get an insight into their complexity, maintainability and cognitive load.
-The goal is to appraise the risk of bugs and of introducing undesired behaviours in future model updates.
+This repository contains the results of a static analysis of the code of fourteen global hydrological models (five written in Fortran, four in Python and five including both languages) to provide insight into their complexity, maintainability and cognitive load.
+The goal is to appraise the risk of bugs and the likelihood of introducing undesired behaviours in future model updates.
 The models are the following:

 * [CTSM](https://github.com/ESCOMP/CTSM)  - Community Terrestrial Systems Model.